ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Postdoctoral researcher at the Department of Mathematics of the University of Münster\
-I work at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/index.shtml) under the supervision of [Prof. Dr. Marlies Pirner](https://www.uni-muenster.de/AMM/en/Pirner/index.shtml).
+I am a postdoctoral researcher at the Department of Mathematics of the University of Münster working at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/index.shtml) under the supervision of [Prof. Dr. Marlies Pirner](https://www.uni-muenster.de/AMM/en/Pirner/index.shtml).

-Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen (supervised by Prof. Dr. Jens Rademacher and Prof. Dr. Marc Keßeböhmer).
+Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen (cf. [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103)).

 <h2>Postal address</h2>
 University of Münster\